queengooborg/PlusTiC-Reforged/README.md

 - [Tesla Core Lib](https://www.curseforge.com/minecraft/mc-mods/tesla-core-lib)
 - [ModTweaker](https://www.curseforge.com/minecraft/mc-mods/modtweaker) (removed in v10)
 - [Construct's Armory](https://www.curseforge.com/minecraft/mc-mods/constructs-armory) (removed in v10)

-### A note about Natural Pledge

-Starting in 5.1.2.0, PlusTiC forces out and *overrides* Natural Pledge TiC materials by default.
-This can be changed in the config so that PlusTiC does *not* add Botania materials if Natural Pledge is loaded.

 ## Frequently Asked Questions (FAQ)